adriandiazlab/igraph_proyect/tutorial.md

     >>> g.vs.select(_degree=g.maxdegree())["name"]
     ['Claire']

-The syntax may seem a little bit awkward for the first sight, so let\'s try to interpret it step by step. `~VertexSeq.select`{.interpreted-text role="meth"} is a method of `VertexSeq`{.interpreted-text role="class"} and its sole purpose is to filter a `VertexSeq`{.interpreted-text role="class"} based on the properties of individual vertices.
+The syntax may seem a little bit awkward for the first sight, so let\'s try to interpret it step by step. `~VertexSeq.select` is a method of `VertexSeq` and its sole purpose is to filter a `VertexSeq` based on the properties of individual vertices.
 The way it filters the vertices depends on its positional and keyword arguments.
 Positional arguments (the ones without an explicit name like `_degree` above) are always processed before keyword arguments as follows:

 -   If the first positional argument is `None`, an empty sequence (containing no vertices) is returned: